 – Donald Shoup

 I recently attended my wife’s sister’s graduation at the Harang Auditorium in Thibodaux, Louisiana.
-It had been raining almost nonstop all day.
-Some roads were beginning to flood near the auditorium as the graduates dodged puddles and cars on their way inside.
-Since the parking lots bordering the auditorium were already filled, many attendees were stuck driving around searching for an open spot and some resorted to parking across a busy boulevard, with no crosswalks for a safe crossing.
-Thankfully, a lone police officer stood in the boulevard, stopping traffic so people could safely cross.
-We ended up parking behind a abandoned building’s old parking lot, walking through yet another parking lot for Aldi to get to the auditorium.
+It’s currently the Spring rainy season here in Louisiana, and on this day it had been raining almost nonstop.
+Roads were beginning to flood near the auditorium as the graduates dodged puddles and cars on their way inside.
+Since the parking lots bordering the auditorium were already filled, many attendees were stuck driving around searching for an open spot.
+Many resorted to parking across a busy boulevard, which lacked any crosswalks for safe crossing.
+Thankfully, a lone police officer in a poncho stood in the boulevard, directing traffic and granting people safe passage.
+We decided to park behind an old abandoned building’s crumbling parking lot and walked through yet another parking lot for the Aldi next to the auditorium.
 We’d planned to walk from home and avoid the hassle of parking all together.
 An easy less than a half mile walk, which we’ve done before, but given the rain, the fact it’s not an enjoyable walk given the lack of sidewalks and crosswalks, we decided to drive.
-Searching for parking ourselves and watching many others do the same thing, someone could easily come to the conclusion that the area needs more parking, something local officials are considering for the auditorium; but, when you look from a distance you realize the entire area is predominantly devoted to parking already.
+Searching for parking ourselves and watching many others do the same thing, someone could easily come to the conclusion that the area needs more parking, something local officials are considering for the auditorium; but, when you look from a distance you realize the entire area is already predominantly devoted to just parking.

 todo

 The Harang Auditorium has a capacity of 3,500.
 Assuming most attendees drive to the auditorium and carpool, bringing on average 3 people per car, it would require around 1,166 parking spaces.
-I used Google Earth to try and get a good estimate of the current number of spaces around the auditorium, including the large lots across the boulevard technically only for businesses in the strip.
+I used Google Earth to try and get a good estimate of the current number of spaces around the auditorium, including the large lots across the boulevard technically only for adjacent businesses.
 Counting all these spots yielded 700 – a 40% deficit.
-Providing “enough” parking for the auditorium would either require devoting even more land use to parking lots or building a very costly parking garage.
+Providing “enough” parking for the auditorium would require devoting even more land use to surface parking lots or building a very costly parking garage.
 The average cost of a parking garage per spot is between $25,000-$55,000.
-Yet adding more parking would likely only increase demand for parking, further reduce walkability, and still fail to address the underlying issue: how can people travel to and from the auditorium easily and safely?
-The only safe option today is by car, given the cities lack of good urban planning and funding of an existing, almost unusable, bus system (good luck finding the bus times), and the lack of safe pedestrian and bike routes in the area.
+Yet adding more parking would likely only increase demand for parking, further reduce walkability, prevent beneficial urban density, and fail to address the underlying issue, which is: how can people travel to and from the auditorium easily and safely?
+The only safe option today is by car, given the cities lack of good urban planning and funding of an existing, almost unusable, bus system (good luck finding the bus times), and the lack of safe pedestrian or bike routes in the area.
 A landscape which once was dominated by sugarcane fields – harvested, grinded and milled by locals to produce raw sugar and molasses that supported the regional economy – has been transformed into a sprawling expanse of concrete, interrupted only by scattered businesses.
 The environment is hostile to pedestrians and designed almost exclusively around the needs of cars.
 One might think this is a natural evolution.
 A sort of metamorphosis, caused by natural economic forces and consumer demand.
-In reality most of the driving force for the current parking environment, and as a consequence the urban landscape in places like Thibodaux and throughout America, is government-mandated minimum parking requirements, policies that require businesses and developments to provide large amounts of parking regardless of actual demand.
+In reality most of the driving force for the current parking environment, and as a consequence the urban landscape in places like Thibodaux and throughout America, is government-mandated minimum parking requirements, policies that came about in the 1920s during the early days of the automobile and require businesses and developers to provide large amounts of parking regardless of actual demand.

 todo

 Thibodaux has minimum parking requirements.
 Suppose Sally, a local resident, wants to open a pet grooming business.
 Under their current zoning codes, she would need to provide one off-street parking space for every 350 square feet of gross floor area.
 If that parking didn’t already exist, she’d need to provide the required parking spaces to obtain approval or permits.
 This could mean constructing new parking, leasing/shared parking, or finding a property that already complies.
 Now imagine Sally could open her business in a walkable neighborhood where many of her customers could simply arrive on foot while walking their dogs.
 In theory, that kind of location would naturally generate business while reducing the need for parking.
-In practice, though, current zoning laws make that kind of mixed-use, walkable development extremely difficult. the cost of constructing parking gets folded into the cost of doing business, which ultimately gets passed on to customers.
+In practice, though, current zoning laws make that kind of mixed-use, walkable development extremely difficult.
+The result is the cost of constructing parking gets folded into the cost of doing business (either a direct cost to the construction of Sally’s business or a indirect one via a higher lease), which ultimately gets passed on to customers.
 If that sounds too hypothetical, consider a more concrete example (pun intended): the land Nicholls State University donated to the Center For Traditional Louisiana Boat Building & Museum, which my wife’s grandfather co-founded in 1979.

 Tom Butler